• Skip to primary navigation

 If the user is interested in regular gaming then i5 is the best to use because it doesn’t limit the user to use a better graphics card for the laptop or the computer, unlike the i7 processor.

 If one wants to use the laptop or computer regularly for office and regular use then i5 is the best option.
+Check out differences between Core i7 and i9 processors.

 But if the user is into more intense work like photo editing, creating games, video editing, photoshop, streaming gameplay, film making, and many more, then i7 will be the best for those users.